 Leaderonomics recently got the opportunity to have a chat with this inspiring yet humble leader to gauge some of the leadership lessons that she learnt while growing her business.

 Some of you may have heard about the story of how Goh and her co-founder and husband, Andrea Zaggia, grew Piktochart—a web app that helps non-designers to create beautiful infographics—into a profitable business without any external investments.

 And it doesn’t end there.
-The company has now amassed six million users within a span of four years, with 60% of their users from the United States and Canada.
+The company has now amassed 8.7 million users within a span of five years, with 55% of their users from the United States and Canada.

 A continuous journey of learning